 |

-Unfortunately there are no lagoons, extensive
+Unfortunately there are no

-there are vast olive groves, small agricultural fields and a few scrubby maquis
+Agios Georgios.
+Instead there are vast olive groves, small agricultural fields

-In early season the air around the accommodation
+In early season the air

-is full of wheeling Swallows and House Martins feeding their young high under the
+around the accommodation is full of wheeling Swallows and House

-eaves with flies they have snatched out of the air or plucked from the surface
+have snatched out of the air or plucked from the surface of the hotel pool,

-of the hotel pool, chattering House and Spanish
+chattering House and Spanish Sparrows, and

-Flycatchers who cheekily nest inches from where we sit on the
+Spotted Flycatchers who cheekily nest

-balconies.
-A pair of noisy Stonechats are
+inches from where we sit on the balconies.
+A pair of noisy Stonechats are busy feeding their newly flown

-busy feeding their newly flown youngsters while a beautifully coloured Grey Wagtail dips its tail around the
+youngsters while a beautifully coloured Grey

 |